1987 Outstanding Contributions in Education

 Lott is a prolific writer; to date he has nearly 100 publications, including two books and many chapters in books.
 A good deal of the work has been on clinical enzymology, particularly on the clinical significance of creatine kinase and its isoenzymes.
 He has had about $180 000 in grant support since 1981.

 Probably the source of the greatest visibility for John Lott has been his many speaking engagements and workshops.
-He is a regular at the AACC national meetings, having presented his “Diagnostic Enzymology” workshop every year since 1981.
+He is a regular at the the Association for Diagnostics & Laboratory Medicine (ADLM) national meetings, having presented his “Diagnostic Enzymology” workshop every year since 1981.
 Lott has taken his enzymology workshop on the road, and has presented it in Singapore and parts in Adelaide, Australia.
 Future presentations include Hanover, Germany, and Hong Kong.
 In 1979, he and the late George F. Grannis received a grant from the CDC to carry out continuing laboratory education in five Ohio cities with the goal of improving laboratory performance.
 This well-received series of programs, known as “Operation Catalyst,” had well over 3000 person-days of attendance.

 Lott’s service activities at Ohio State also include being director of the Outpatient Clinic Laboratory, associate director of the Clinical Chemistry Laboratory, and service on many committees of the College and University.
 He has served on the Chemistry Resource Committee of the College of American Pathologists since 1980 and has been on the board of editors of Clinical Chemistry since 1981.
 Lott was chairman of the Ohio Valley Section of the ADLM in 1979 and served as president of the National Academy of Clinical Biochemistry in 1981–1982.
 He is presently on the Career Education Committee of ADLM.